Lolzkitso/old-roblox-gui/README.md

 - Right Click > Insert > Insert From File...
 - Import the File, and it should work!

+From here you should be done with installing and the file should show up.
+(If not, please open an [Issue](https://github.com/Lolzkitso/old-roblox-gui/issues/new)).

 # Credits!
 - P0s_0 for the old Leaderboard!